Qwertylex/bashcraft/README.md

 Problems
 --------
-Minecraft is crashing with a strange error with something about JVM!
+~~Minecraft is crashing with a strange error with something about JVM!~~ It cannot load the main class in!